arq5x/gemini/README.md

 Now, we often want to focus only on variants where a given sample has a specific genotype (e.g., looking for homozygous variants in family trios).
-Unfortunately, we can directly do this in the SQL query, but the `gemini query` tool has an option called `gt-filter` that allows one to specify filters to apply to the returned rows.
-The rules followed in the `gt-filter` option follow Python syntax.
+Unfortunately, we cannot directly do this in the SQL query, but the `gemini query` tool has an option called `--gt-filter` that allows one to specify filters to apply to the returned rows.
+The rules followed in the `--gt-filter` option follow Python syntax.
 As an example, let's only return rows where sample 1094PC0012 is heterozygous.
 In order to do this, we apply a filter to the `gt_types` columns for this individual::